n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookapp.md

 ### Optional: Add an App Secret

 For added security, Meta recommends adding an **App Secret**.
-This forces all API calls to be signed with the `appsecret_proof` parameter.
+This signs all API calls with the `appsecret_proof` parameter.
 The app secret proof is a sha256 hash of your access token, using your app secret as the key.

 To generate an App Secret: